chameleon10712/notes/os.rst

 7.2 Necessary Conditions
 ------------------------

-1. Mutual exclusion
+- Mutual exclusion

+  - at least one resource must be nonsharable

-2. Hold and wait
+- Hold and wait
-3. No preemption
+- No preemption
-4. Circular wait
+- Circular wait

 7.3 Methods for Handling Deadlocks